pirosapphic/solar_system_reborn/README.md

 ## geocentrism rocks!

 Final project for the "Computing Techniques for Physics" course in the Bachelor's Degree in Physics at the University of Turin.
-The goal is to simulate the solar system in C++, implementing a graphical engine with openGL to visualize the orbits of the planets in 3 dimensions.
+The goal is to simulate the solar system in C++, implementing a way to visualize the orbits of the planets in 2 and 3 dimensions using ROOT.
 Coincidentally we also verify the validity of the second and third Kepler's laws.

-### Luca Tempesta, Paolo Rocchietti March, Alessandro Romanini
+### Luca Tempesta, Alessandro Romanini, Paolo Rocchietti March.

 ## Structure